goderich/dissertation/dissertation.md

 The following regular sound changes from Proto-Atayal to Klesan can be indentified:

 1. **\*q, \*ʔ > ʔ.** Proto-Atayal \*q merged into the glottal stop /ʔ/ in Klesan: Proto-Atayal \*qawlit 'mouse' > Klesan *ʔolit*, Proto-Atayal \*taquɹ 'crow' > Klesan *taʔuy*.
-2. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Klesan *yungay*, Proto-Atayal \*waɹay 'yarn' > Klesan *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Klesan *məlikuy*.
+2. **\*ɹ, \*y > y.** The retroflex approximant \*ɹ fully and unconditionally merged into \*y: Proto-Atayal \*ɹuŋay 'monkey' > Klesan *yuŋay*, Proto-Atayal \*waɹay 'yarn' > Klesan *wayay*, Proto-Atayal \*malikuɹ 'man, husband' > Klesan *məlikuy*.
 3. **Vowel lenition.** Vowels outside the rightmost foot, i.e. third-to-last syllable and beyond, were lenited into /ə/: Proto-Atayal \*kanayril 'woman' > Klesan *kənerin*, Proto-Atayal *turakis* 'foxtail millet' > Klesan *tərakis*, Proto-Atayal *pisaniq* 'taboo' > Klesan *pəsani*.

    Note that in the AV infix *-əm-* and AV prefix *mə-* the vowel is lenited even if it falls on the penultimate syllable.
 The voice morphology is discussed in @sec:voice-system.
 4. **Vowel coalescence.** In Proto-Atayal words of the shape ...CVʔVC, i.e. with a glottal stop between the penultimate and ultimate vowel, and where the penultima was a cardinal vowel (not a schwa), the glottal stop was deleted and the vowel cluster resolved.
-When the vowels were identical, they merged into a single vowel with the same properties: Proto-Atayal \*miʔiŋ 'to hold in hand' > Klesan *ming*.
+When the vowels were identical, they merged into a single vowel with the same properties: Proto-Atayal \*miʔiŋ 'to hold in hand' > Klesan *miŋ*.
 When the penultima was a low vowel \*a, and the ultima a high vowel, they merged into a mid vowel: Proto-Atayal \*kaʔur 'Taiwan beauty snake (錦蛇)' > Klesan *kor*, Proto-Atayal \*baʔis 'partner, spouse' > Klesan *bes*.
 When the penultima was a high vowel an the ultima a low vowel, the high vowel became a glide and the two syllables merged into a single CGVC syllable: Proto-Atayal \*riʔax 'day' > Klesan *ryax*.
 See also @sec:vowel-coalescence for an overview of vowel coalescence in the synchronic grammars of various Atayal dialects.

    This process was combined with the **monophthongization of offglides** in the penultima.
 The offglides \*aw and \*ay were monophthongized into mid vowels, but only in the penultimate syllable: Proto-Atayal \*tawkan 'net bag carried on back' > Klesan *tokan*, Proto-Atayal \*haylag 'fast' > Klesan *helaw*.
-5. **\*m > ng /\_#; \*p > k /\_#.** Proto-Atayal word-final labials merged into velars: Proto-Atayal \*raʔum 'needle' > Klesan *rong*, Proto-Atayal \*kuməɹap 'to grab' > Klesan *kəməyak*.
+5. **\*m > ng /\_#; \*p > k /\_#.** Proto-Atayal word-final labials merged into velars: Proto-Atayal \*raʔum 'needle' > Klesan *roŋ*, Proto-Atayal \*kuməɹap 'to grab' > Klesan *kəməyak*.
 See also @sec:merger-labial-velar for examples of synchronic alternations caused by this sound change.
 6. **\*g > w /a\_#; > ∅ /V\_#.** Proto-Atayal word-final \*-g was changed in one of two ways in Klesan, depending on the preceding vowel.
 When preceded by \*a, it merged with \*w: Proto-Atayal \*ʔurag 'dirt' > Klesan *ʔuraw* 'earth'.
 When preceded by a high vowel, it was deleted: Proto-Atayal \*kəgig 'hemp, ramie' > Klesan *kəgi*, Proto-Atayal \*bicug 'worm' > Klesan *bicyu* (with spontaneous palatalazation of \<c\> /t͡s/, see below).
 7. **\*b > p /\_#.** Proto-Atayal \*b was devoiced into /p/ in word-final position in Klesan.
 Later, it shifted to a velar place of articulation (rule 5): Proto-Atayal \*pahəgub > Klesan *pəhəguk*.
 8. **Liquid assimilation.** When a Proto-Atayal word had an onset \*r followed by an onset \*l, the first \*r became /l/ in Klesan: Proto-Atayal \*raluʔ 'name' > Klesan *lalu*.
 This rule was not applied when the second liquid was in coda position, either in the same syllable or in a different one (although in Klesan generally changed \*l > n word-finally): Proto-Atayal \*kanayril 'woman' > Klesan *kənerin*, Proto-Atayal \*rapal 'sole (of foot)' > Klesan *rapan*.